The css-loader interprets @import and url() like import/require() and will resolve them.

 },

-Allows set different values for the mode
+}; FunctionAllows set different values for the mode option based on a filename

-Possible return values - local
+Possible return values - local, global, and pure.

 webpack.config.js